- The Startup Coaching Playbook: Do You Need Business Coaching? - December 10, 2021

 “We try to assess whether the founder is coachable or not,” Luigi Congedo of the VC firm BootstrapLabs, said.
 “We ask them very directly, ‘What do you need?’”

-The question is a test of their potential: VCs are far more likely to invest in founders with the humility and self-awareness to acknowledge they have specific needs that can be addressed from expert advisors and coaches.
+The question is a test of their potential: VCs are far more likely to invest in founders with the humility and self-awareness to acknowledge they have specific needs that can be addressed from expert advisers and coaches.
 In short, you must be smart enough to share that you don’t have all the answers.

 Key turning points on the startup journey cry out for coaching.